-After some time, the pain may go away but sometimes the pain becomes more making it chronic.
-Sometimes the pain may come up even without any history of injury or pain.
-Chronic pain can sometimes come up due to sickness such as
+After some time, the pain may go away but sometimes may become worse making it chronic.
+Chronic pain may occur without any history of injury and can sometimes come about due to illnesses such as:

 - Irritable bowel